A Bayesian information criterion for singular models: Large-sample properties

-As mentioned in the introduction, Schwarz's BIC from Definition~\ref{def:bic} has been shown to be consistent in a number of settings, including many singular model selection problems.
-In this section, we show similar consistency results for the singular BIC from Definition~\ref{def:sbic}.
-As in the previous sections, we consider a finite set of models $\{\model_i: i\in I\}$ and fix a data-generating distribution $\pi_0\in\bigcup_{i\in I} \model_i$.
+As mentioned in the introduction, Schwarz's BIC with its dimension-based penalty has been shown to be consistent in a number of settings, including many singular model selection problems.
+Theorem~\ref{thm:sbic-consistent} in this section asserts similar consistency for the singular BIC from Definition~\ref{def:sbic}.
+We then proceed to show that $\SBIC$ possesses the properties we set out to obtain.
+Indeed, by Proposition~\ref{prop:true-vs-true}, the data-dependent penalty in $\SBIC$ successfully adapts to the data-generating distribution, meaning that in large samples the penalty that $\SBIC$ assigns to a true model $\model_i$ agrees with the penalty obtained from the (in practice unknown) learning coefficient $\lambda_i(\pi_0)$ and its multiplicity $m_i(\pi_0)$.
+As stated in Theorem~\ref{thm:bayes}, it follows that the $\SBIC$ is indeed Bayesian in the sense that it deviates from the log-marginal likelihood by terms that are bounded in probability.